digitalsleuth/page_brute/README.md

 ==========

 **page-brute** is a digital forensic tool purposed to analyze and categorize individual paged memory frames from Windows Page Files by appying YARA-based signatures to fix-sized blocks of pagefile.sys.
+This version has been updated for python 3 from the original [matonis/page_brute](https://github.com/matonis/page_brute).

 ***This tool can be used to:***
  * Disambiguate evidence within pagefile.sys by logically grouping blocks/pages into categories based on YARA rulesets of forensic artifacts that follow a pattern/convention.